Why Geometry Matters

 Choosing between ball-shaped and hexagonal floating covers is not a cosmetic decision — it is an engineering one.
 The shape of each modular unit directly affects four critical performance variables:

 - Surface coverage percentage — Spheres cannot tile a flat surface without gaps.
-Even in the tightest packing arrangement, ball covers leave approximately 9% of the water surface exposed.
+Even in the tightest packing arrangement, ball covers leave approximately 9% of the water surface exposed — a diamond-shaped gap at every contact point that lets sunlight through.
 Hexagonal tiles interlock with minimal gaps, achieving 97–99% coverage.

 - Wind resistance — A sphere's curved profile catches wind differently than a flat-topped hexagonal tile.
-Self-ballasting hex tiles (like Hexprotect® AQUA) load with water as wind speed increases, creating a progressive anchoring effect that balls cannot replicate.
+Pre-loaded hex tiles (like Hexprotect® AQUA) ship with water in their internal chambers at 100%–300% of basic tile weight, creating a permanent anchoring effect that balls cannot replicate.

 - Thermal insulation — Hexagonal tiles can be manufactured with insulating foam cores (R-4 to R-17+), while hollow spheres offer limited insulation (R-2) due to their geometry.